allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 ## Onboarding module

 This module was the most challenging and possibly the most time consuming.
-This was due to the combination of the process between the screens available in different modules and ensuring unchanged functionality.
+This was due to the combination of the process being available from multiple screens in different modules and ensuring unchanged functionality.
 During this modularization process, we discovered the possibility of optimizing and reducing the amount of code.
 This module contains approximately 10k LoC and the build time is less than 20 seconds.
 It is a really huge module.
 ![Build time in seconds and LoC.](/img/articles/2022-08-30-example-of-modularization-in-allegro-pay-android-application/onboarding_both.png)